Join our Newsletter

 And I still haven’t figured out a way to explain what it means.
 Words fail me.

 (Click on the image for a digital download or click HERE.)

 A doctor says to his patient who is filled with questions, “I’m afraid you have ‘deconstruction’ and may lose your ability to speak coherently about your spirituality.”

-However, the effects of deconstruction intensified when Lisa and I left the ministry and the church.
+Even though I finally had the peace of mind I sought for decades, the effects of deconstruction intensified when Lisa and I left the ministry and the church.

 What was most difficult was I felt at a loss for words.

 I couldn’t articulate what I was going through.

 I realize now that this is completely normal.

 All my years in the church, ministry, and theology caused great anxiety.
 I could not reconcile what I’d been taught with what I knew.
 My personal spiritual experience and knowledge increasingly was at odds with what I was told was true.